 What is meaningful then?
 The work the charity does.
 This is known only by asking several direct questions and reviewing reports and documents – often the people who receive the benefits of the charity – things that are not part of what is sent to the IRS, and so never globally are analyzed.

-As with my help for charities, I bring no cookie cutter to the process.
+As with Doug’s help for charities, he brings no cookie cutter to the process.
 Each donor, each family, is different – with different values and different expectations from a charity.
-My work with donors is personal and comprehensive, and helps donors feel good about the charitable choices they make.
-My ongoing advisory goal with donors is to match their values and financial commitment with organizations whose causes matter to those donors and that serve society well – with both a commitment to society and a commitment to run a financially sound organization.
+Doug’s work with donors is personal and comprehensive, and helps donors feel good about the charitable choices they make.
+His ongoing advisory goal with donors is to match their values and financial commitment with organizations whose causes matter to those donors and that serve society well – with both a commitment to society and a commitment to run a financially sound organization.

 Help For Charities

-With over 35 years of experience working with nonprofits of all kinds – and their donors – I’ve arrived at the point where I expect charities to accomplish all that they can.
-My ongoing advisory goal for charities is to bring together what may seem to be an unusual – and often feisty – combination of the technical, human, organizational, and ethical dimensions of philanthropy, fundraising and nonprofit leadership, including good governance and healthy organizational constructs.
+With over 40 years of experience working with nonprofits of all kinds – and their donors – Doug has arrived at the point where he expect charities to accomplish all that they can.
+His ongoing advisory goal for charities is to bring together what may seem to be an unusual – and often feisty – combination of the technical, human, organizational, and ethical dimensions of philanthropy, fundraising and nonprofit leadership, including good governance and healthy organizational constructs.

-I have significant amounts of experience in organizational management, budgeting, FASB, applying investment principles to planned gifts and endowment assets (risk and asset allocation), strategic planning, marketing, gift design, program design, program analysis, soliciting gifts (with all the human elements that entails), crediting and valuation, and policies and procedures.
-Of course, planned giving is how my career began.
-In 1995 I wrote “The Art of Planned Giving,” which received high praise (continues to, actually) from readers, and top honors from the Association of Fundraising Professionals.
+He has significant amounts of experience in organizational management, budgeting, FASB, applying investment principles to planned gifts and endowment assets (risk and asset allocation), strategic planning, marketing, gift design, program design, program analysis, soliciting gifts (with all the human elements that entails), crediting and valuation, and policies and procedures.
+Of course, planned giving is how his career began.
+In 1995 Doug wrote “The Art of Planned Giving,” which received high praise (continues to, actually) from readers, and top honors from the Association of Fundraising Professionals.

-Although I don’t have any cookie cutters in my arsenal, I carry tools of far more value: experience, competence, honesty, and the individual attention that charities deserve.
+Although Doug doesn’t have any cookie cutters in his arsenal, he carry tools of far more value: experience, competence, honesty, and the individual attention that charities deserve.
 It is true that all charities face similar challenges, but each must face those challenges uniquely – within its own culture, history, and place in society.